brycewray/hugo-site/content/posts/2019/02/old-dog-old-trick.md

 *Two things about my [last post](/posts/2019/02/ia-for-io/), an abbreviated revisiting of iA Writer after I'd [previously](/posts/2019/01/blox-sux/) dissed it:*

 - *While I wrote much of that post within iA Writer and then transferred it to Ulysses, I did this one* entirely *from within iA Writer.
 (Whether it, too, will end up within the Ulysses Library is TBD.)
-While, without question, it is one opinionated son of a gun---and I have to say that it's weird to read [one](https://www.macstories.net/ios/ia-writer-5-2-better-typography-and-external-library-locations/) [article](https://chrisrosser.net/posts/2019/01/26/ia-writer-5-review/) [after](http://randsinrepose.com/archives/bear-an-elegant-combination-of-design-whimsy-and-voice/) [another](https://medium.com/@mariusmasalar/ulysses-vs-ia-writer-a-new-comparison-7015c899e883) referring to* ***a software app*** *as "opinionated"---it doth have charms to sooth the savage [static site generator](https://staticgen.com).*
+While, without question, iA Writer is one opinionated son of a gun---and I have to say that it's weird to read [one](https://www.macstories.net/ios/ia-writer-5-2-better-typography-and-external-library-locations/) [article](https://chrisrosser.net/posts/2019/01/26/ia-writer-5-review/) [after](http://randsinrepose.com/archives/bear-an-elegant-combination-of-design-whimsy-and-voice/) [another](https://medium.com/@mariusmasalar/ulysses-vs-ia-writer-a-new-comparison-7015c899e883) referring to* ***a software app*** *as "opinionated"---it doth have charms to sooth the savage [static site generator](https://staticgen.com).*
 - *But the shocker is that I've actually spent some time over the last few days writing the WIP in iA Writer, too.
 Right now, it's an experiment and no more.
 Then again, about nine months ago, I said that about a Memorial Day weekend tryout of Ulysses, and suddenly I was using it instead of Scrivener, and [committing my beloved WIP to it a few months after that](/posts/2018/09/why-finally-settled-ulysses/).
 I still have some serious reservations about iA Writer as a repository of anything longer than fluff like what you're reading now---for example, it seems a trifle unstable at times, and I have lost a little writing when it crashed while I've never lost any when Ulysses hit the dirt---but that's what experimentation is for, right?*

 *In short, stay tuned.*